codykingham/Verb_in_Biblical_Hebrew/data/manual_annotations/readme.md

 Unfortunately, due to an oversight on my part, cardinal numbers are included in the export and should have been considered separately from other adverbs.
 They are ignored for the classifications.

+See [subs_annotations.tsv](subs_annotations.tsv) to see all the substantives and their classifications.

 Classes are built up gradually on a case by case basis.
 Classes that are blank will be disregarded.

 * `unit` - a specific measurement of time (e.g. "day", "year")